tytydraco/yessleep/out/My_friends_and_I_took_pictures_with_The_Easter_Bunny_inside_of_a_dead_mall_and_Im_the_only_one_who_survived.md

 I fought back tears as I cupped Kyle’s face with both hands.
 “We need to figure this out Kyle.
 Something is wrong.
 We can’t leave.”

 He looked back and forth exasperatedly, glancing down both ends of the now infinite corridor.
-He turned to me with a look of pure horror.
+He turned to me with a look of pure terror.
 “I’m gonna try to call 911,” I said, pulling out my phone.

 It wouldn’t turn on.
 The screen remained black no matter which buttons I pressed.
 Kyle’s was the same.
 I threw my hands up in frustration.
 “What the fuck!”
 I exclaimed.
 “What the fuck is going on!”